 - mood disorders including anxiety, depression and eating disorders

 - fatty liver disease

-For women who are cycling these are performed on specific cycles days.
-For those who aren’t cycling, that’s OK – we can run these tests anytime.
+For women who are cycling, lab tests for PCOS are performed on specific cycles days.
+For those who aren’t cycling, or for PCOS patients in menopause that’s OK – we can run these tests anytime.

-Some of the tests we commonly order for patients with PCOS include:
+Some tests we commonly order for patients with PCOS include:

 - Progesterone and Estradiol (timed typically 5-7 days after ovulation if cycling)